Emiliano Storani

-Emiliano Storani (born 19 May 1993) is an Italian former professional footballer who played as a forward.
+Emiliano Storani (born 19 May 1993) is an Italian footballer who plays as a attacking midfielder for SSD Spoleto Calcio.

 Career

 Born in Macerata, Marche, Storani was a youth product of Marche club Tolentino.
 He was a player in Marche "Giovanissimi" Football League in 2006–07 season; In 2007–08 he was selected by Marche "Giovanissimi" representative team.

 Parma

 In 2009–10 season Storani was a member of Emilia club Parma.
 He participated in National "Allievi" League for the under-17 team.
 Instead of promotion to the reserve team, Storani was transferred to Serie D club Santegidiese in 2010.
 In 2011, he was signed by fellow fifth division club Sambenedettese.

 On 4 July 2012 Storani was signed by a professional club Renate.
 The club also signed Adorni, Malivojević and Santurro from Parma.
 However Storani made 5 appearances only in 2012–13 Lega Pro Seconda Divisione.
 Storani also returned to Parma circa February 2013, for 2013 Torneo di Viareggio.

 On 27 June 2013 Storani left Parma.